 Beyond the adequacy calculations is the performance component of the model.
-With fixed and variable costs and adequacy understood, a performance model is best equipped to drive institutional improvement in a manner reflective of the General Assembly's intent.
+With fixed and variable costs and adequacy understood, performance factors can be added to drive institutional improvement in a manner reflective of the General Assembly's priorities.
 Explicit performance metrics recommended for implementation include measures that reward institutions for improving students' academic progress, completions, alignment to workforce needs, employment outcomes, as well as operational efficiency and collaborative behavior with their institutional counterparts.
 In addition, performance expectations are also embedded throughout the model by benchmarking Missouri institutions against sector-based peers nationally on achieving frugal levels of administrative and instructional operations, by removing financial barriers to the development of high-cost and workforce-relevant programs, and by counting the semester credit hours students earn rather than just those attempted.